zavok/richterm/README.md

 # Richterm

-Richterm is a textual interface with support different fonts, links, images and customizable menu.
+Richterm is a textual interface with support for different fonts, links, images and customizable menu.

 # Interface